 Relationships Between Schedule Activities

-Understanding relationships among activities allows construction of schedule network diagram.
-The following post helps to understand how to establish relationships between project activities.
+Firstly, an important step in schedule network analysis process is to establish logical relationships among schedule activities.
+Understanding relationships among activities allows construction of logical schedule network diagram.
+The following post helps to understand how to establish relationships among project activities.

 - Precedence Diagram Method (PDM)